iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Discussion

-The precision test, which helps determine how accurately users have set up their gaze on the device, is implemented on a floating window whose size and position can be manipulated.
+\textbf{Precision Test Accuracy.} The precision test, which helps determine how accurately users have positioned their gaze on the device, is implemented on a floating window whose size and position can be adjusted.
 This means that if the user brings the window closer to them or increases its size, they are more likely to achieve a better precision score, which will not necessarily mean they calibrated their gaze better.
 That said, when a user manipulates the window, they usually keep it in the same position and size during the eye-tracking session.
 This means the score is still relevant to their gaze accuracy during video eye tracking.